 Once you've selected a measurement tool, it's time to find the full version.
 If you aren't able to locate a full version through Lavery Library resources or the above websites, you can submit a request through Interlibrary Loan (ILL).
 You can submit these just as you would submit an article request.
 After logging into your ILL account, select the "Request an Article" button to be prompted to fill out the request form (see below).

 Without a special request form for measurement tools, there are a few small, but significant, differences in how you will need to complete this request.
 In the ARTICLE TITLE box, use the name of the measurement tool you're requesting.
 In the example below, I'm requesting a copy of the Work Stressors Inventory for Nurses in Oncology (WSION), 2013.
-You will still use the JOURNAL TITLE box as normal, and be sure to include as much information as possible, including authors, volume and issue numbers, and the year of publication.
+You will still use the journal or conference title box as normal, and be sure to include as much information as possible, including authors, volume and issue numbers, and the year of publication.
 Lastly, in the NOTES box, make sure to leave a note for the ILL departments stating that you are looking for the measurement tool, not the article it was reported within.

 HaPI has an embedded Get it @ Fisher link because of this ILL requests are streamlined.
 As with other Lavery databases, you can use the Get it @ Fisher link to search across databases to see if the Library has a resource somewhere else in the Collection, or be directed to request a resource through ILL.
 In the case of a HaPI resource, you will almost always be directed to request full text through ILL.
 In the example below, I've used the Get it @ Fisher link to search for full text of the Patient Recovery Inventory tool, found within the book Instruments for measuring nursing practice and other health care variables.